 The main parking area at Governor Phillip Park is located off Beach Road.
 Driving in from the south, turn into Barrenjoey Road from Pittwater Road and continue along until it flows into Beach Road past the Palm Beach Golf Club.

 Alternatively, catch the L90 bus to Palm Beach from Central, Town Hall or Wynyard in the city.
 The bus stops right in front of Governor Phillip Park, but be mindful that the bus trip is very long with lots of stops.

 Check the NSW transport site for more information.

-– Barrenjoey Lighthouse
+About the Barrenjoey Lighthouse

-The Barrenjoey Lighthouse stands tall and proud on the highest point of Barrenjoey Headland, the most northern tip of the Palm Beach Peninsula, part of the Ku-ring-gai Chase National Park.
+The Barrenjoey Lighthouse stands tall and proud on the highest point of the Barrenjoey Headland, the northernmost tip of the Palm Beach Peninsula, which is part of Ku-ring-gai Chase National Park.

 From the Barrenjoey Lighthouse you can enjoy beautiful views over Ku-ring-gai Chase National Park (west), Broken Bay (north) and the coastline north of Sydney (east).

 As you walk up the hill towards the lighthouse, the views will get better with each step you take.
 The top of the hill is also a great location for a picnic with million dollar views.